ranjitaneesh/demia-java-sdk/README.md

 This SDK is avialable to be freely downloaded and used to accces the demia ReST interfaces.

+All merge requests should be made to the develop branch.

 When providing a merge request please remember to provide the following

   **Intent**: Intent of the feature/fix <br/>